Al0ngsy/RNPlayground/README.md

 - To Build the apk with Expo do:
 expo start
 expo build:android -t apk
 expo fetch:android:keystore // for keystore if expo handle the process, remember to add it to .gitignore

+- need the following packages to work correctly
+react-native-gesture-handler
+react-native-elements